 Throughout 2022, the ITC for residential properties will remain equal to 26 percent of the amount invested in an eligible solar property, as long as the construction begins before 2023.

 But homeowners need to move fast if they want to save money with the ITC.
 Starting in 2023, the tax credit will “step down” to 22 percent.
 In 2024, it will completely phase out for homeowners.

 The ITC helps homeowners because it’s a dollar-for-dollar tax credit that can be applied to the income taxes you owe.
 For example, if you purchase your solar system for $20,000, you could receive a tax credit of $5,200.
 And if you don’t have a high enough tax bill to claim the entire credit in one year, you may be able to roll over the remaining amount to future years, as long as the tax credit is still in effect.

 Solar customers can use the ITC to offset expenses for their solar panels.
 It also covers labor costs and developer fees.
 Solar storage units like SunVault apply as well, as long as they’re charged only by solar panels associated with the storage system.

 Keep in mind that the type of solar system financing you choose matters when claiming the ITC.
 This credit generally applies only to those who purchase their solar system.
 Homeowners who lease solar equipment or use a solar power purchase agreement usually cannot benefit from the ITC.

-SunPower solar panels also are rated No. 1 in third-party durability testing4 , which means they can withstand the nastiest of weather conditions and still power your home day in, day out.
-That is just one reason why SunPower’s Complete Confidence Warranty is considered the best in the solar industry.
+SunPower solar panels also are rated No. 1 in third-party durability testing*Jordan, et. al. Robust PV Degradation Methodology and Application, PVSC 2018 , which means they can withstand the nastiest of weather conditions and still power your home day in, day out.

 Our highly trained dealer network and Master Dealers will be glad to fill you in on the many ways SunPower can help you save money on energy bills while reducing your carbon footprint.
 Find out more by calling 1-800-SUNPOWER.